Since 1926

 Our Mission

-The mission of the Youngstown Symphony Society is to increase the appreciation for and familiarity with fine music, to ensure the continued presentation of traditional symphonic repertoire by the Youngstown Symphony Orchestra while encouraging the establishment of American and contemporary music and addressing the needs of a varied community.
+The mission of the Youngstown Symphony Orchestra is to increase the appreciation for and familiarity with fine music, to ensure the continued presentation of traditional symphonic repertoire by the Youngstown Symphony Orchestra while encouraging the establishment of American and contemporary music and addressing the needs of a varied community.